OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 - [Toolkit Package](https://aka.ms/toolkit/package) Click this link will download a zip package, you need to extract this zip, then will see named `toolkit-package-latest.vsix`.
 Congratulations, you're ready for the next step!

 ## Install Toolkit package in VS-Code

 You need to reload your VS-Code after you have completed the following three steps.
 ![](./images/install-toolkit-pkg.png)
 ![](./images/reload-vscode.png)

 ## Get your environment ready

 ![](./images/get-start-1.png)

-Please ensure your enviroment check is ready.
+Please ensure your environment check is ready.
 As shown in the following picture.
 ![](./images/get-start-2.png)

 ## Create Teams App for Office add-in

 ![Create Office add-in by using Toolkit](./images/office-addin-create.png)

 Example of an add-in project via toolkit.
 ![](./images/addin-project.png)

 ## File structure

 ```
 | .eslintrc.json
 | .gitignore